vidarh/writing-a-compiler-in-ruby/README.md

    get an initial subset of the [Ruby Spec Suite](https://github.com/ruby/spec) to compile.

+### Older highlights

  * Garbage collector is integrated; garbage collection article nearly done.
- * ARGV works, and as a result the separate bootstrap version of the compiler driver is obsolete.
- * The "hello world" compiled with the bootstrapped/compiled compiler now *runs* and the compiled source is identical if care is taken about filesystem paths.
- * This includes a number of ugly workarounds for compiler bugs that have not been nailed down yet.
-I'm trying to ensure sites of known workarounds for bugs in the compiler are marked with `@bug`.
+ * A number of compiler bugs have been worked around to get this far.
- * One of the current big problems is actually reducing garbage collection overhead as compiling even a minimal hello world with the bootstrapped compiler takes several minutes, so the next few rounds of changes might be focused on that.
+   Most sites in the compiler affected are marked with `@bug`
+ * Current garbage collection overhead is a problem.
    A few easy wins, and avenues to investigate:
-     * Pre-create objects for all constants (numeric and string in particular, as symbols are already looked up; symbols would cut code size, but not do anything for GC).
-String would require supporting the frozen string constant pragma to do it *safely*
+     * Pre-create objects for all constants (numeric and string in particular)
-     * Ensure all objects that can be allocated as leaves are.
      * Currently Proc and env objects are created separately; might be worth allocating the env as part of the Proc object, but not sure it's worthwhile
      * Capture stats on number of allocated objects per class, and output,
  * When compiling the compiler with itself it successfully parses all of itself and produces identical output to when run under MRI.
 This does not mean the parse is complete (it absolutely is not), or bug free - it means the parser